By Lisa Ackerman and Linda Betzold

 A Parent’s Story About Their Son

-Watch video of Dr. Arthur Krigsman or Dr. Tim Buie giving presentations on the bowel disease common to our kids.
-You can watch some on-line for free, and you can purchase some DVDs as well.
+Watch video of Dr. Arthur Krigsman or Dr. Tim Buie giving presentations on the bowel disease common in kids with ASD.
+You can watch some online for free, or purchase DVDs as well.

 NOTE: IF A SYMPTOM CARRIES FEVER, LONG PERIODS OF IRREGULAR BOWEL MOVEMENTS WHICH CAN LEAD TO DEHYDRATION OR OTHER ISSUES, EXTREME CHANGE IN BEHAVIOR, OR LOSS OF SLEEP OR APPETITE FOR AN EXTENDED PERIOD OF TIME, PLEASE CONTACT YOUR DOCTOR IMMEDIATELY.